Back-end Engineering Articles

 Naming collisions

-At the beginning of the post, we said that modules help us avoid naming collisions, but what does that mean?
-We already know how the modules and mixins work at a high level now; let's see the cases when we could have name collisions.
+At the beginning of the post, we said that modules help us to avoid the naming collisions, but what does that mean?
+We already know how the modules and mixins works in a high level, now let’s see the cases when we could have name collisions.

-Let's imagine that we have the class named "Account," which refers to a bank account.
-But suddenly, the customer asked for a new feature related to the back-office administration system, and we know that we need another class named Account for the login process.
-We can solve this with the following code.
+Let’s imagine that we have the class named “Account” that refers to a bank account.
+But suddenly the customer ask for a new feature related to back-office administration system and we know that we need other class named Account for the login process.
+We can solved with the following code

 class Account